 Children use computers to learn the following skills: Research, Music and Sound, Multimedia, Modelling and Simulations, Handling Data, Digital Imagery, Control and Communicating, Collaborating and Publishing.
 We teach specific computing skills in one discrete lesson per week, but we also use computing as a tool to teach other subjects as well.

-Other subjects taught:
+Other core subjects